-There are a number of letters where Jefferson refers to "marbles," (e.g. "I have not a scrip of a pen on the subject of the marbles you mention as arrived for me at Philada., neither invoice, nor advice nor letter of any sort.") and although these are references to mineralogical specimens, it is possible that these references may have contributed to the confusion on this topic.
+4. See, e.g., "I have not a scrip of a pen on the subject of the marbles you mention as arrived for me at Philada, neither invoice, nor advice nor letter of any sort."
+Jefferson to John Vaughan, October 12, 1825, Massachusetts Historical Society.
+Transcription available at Founders Online.